© Alexandre Lamoureux

 Main points of interest

-• Historic buildings and heritage from the 12th century to the 18th century
+• Historic buildings and heritage from the 12th to the 18th centuries

-• The Promenade des Remparts – Jules Revert, built in the 13th century and reinforced in the 14th and 15th centuries.
+• Promenade des Remparts – Jules Revert, built in the 13th century and reinforced in the 14th and 15th centuries

 Official website of tourism in Brittany